SollmoStudio/beyond.ts/README.md

-# `beyond.js`
+# `beyond.ts`
-The Node.js port of [Beyond](https://github.com/SollmoStudio/beyond).
+The TypeScript port of [Beyond](https://github.com/SollmoStudio/beyond).

 # Purpose

-This is the native Node.js port of the Beyond framework, mainly for the benchmark usage.
-We're aiming for supporting basic functionality to run apps built with the original Beyond, which is built on Scala and Rhino.
+This is the TypeScript port of the Beyond framework to make it work on the Node.js platform.
+We're aiming for supporting full functionality to run apps built with the original Beyond, which is built on Scala and Rhino.

 # How to use